 The Commission instituted this review on August 3, 2020 (85 FR 46715) and determined on November 6, 2020 that it would conduct an expedited review (86 FR 7411, January 28, 2021).

-The Commission transmitted its determination in this investigation to the Secretary of Commerce on January 18, 2005.
-The views of the Commission are contained in USITC Publication 3749 (January 2005), entitled Certain Crepe Paper Products from China: Investigation No. 731-TA-1070A (Final).Start Signature
+The Commission made this determination pursuant to section 751(c) of the Act (19 U.S.C.
+1675(c)).
+It completed and filed its determination in this review on February 22, 2021.
+The views of the Commission are contained in USITC Publication 5163 (February 2021), entitled Certain Crepe Paper Products from China: Investigation No. 731-TA-1070A (Third Review).

 By order of the Commission.

 Issued: February 23, 2021.